kubernetes/community/contributors/design-proposals/storage/data-source.md

 # Add DataSource for Volume Operations

-Note: this proposal is part of [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) feature design, and also relevant to recently proposed Volume Clone feature.
+Note: this proposal is part of [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) feature design, and also relevant to recently proposed [Volume Clone](https://github.com/kubernetes/community/pull/2533) feature.

 ## Goal
 Currently in Kuberentes, volume plugin only supports to provision an empty volume.
-With the new storage features (including [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) and [volume clone](https://github.com/erinboyd/community/blob/patch-3/contributors/design-proposals/storage/cloning.md)) being proposed, there is a need to support data population for volume provisioning.
+With the new storage features (including [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) and [volume clone](https://github.com/kubernetes/community/pull/2533)) being proposed, there is a need to support data population for volume provisioning.
 For example, volume can be created from a snapshot source, or volume could be cloned from another volume source.
 Depending on the sources for creating the volume, there are two scenarios
-1. Volume provisioner can recoginize the source and be able to create the volume from the source directly (e.g., restore snapshot to a volume or clone volume).
+1. Volume provisioner can recognize the source and be able to create the volume from the source directly (e.g., restore snapshot to a volume or clone volume).
 2. Volume provisioner does not recognize the volume source, and create an empty volume.
 Another external component (data populator) could watch the volume creation and implement the logic to populate/import the data to the volume provisioned.
 Only after data is populated to the volume, the PVC is ready for use.

 There could be many different types of sources used for populating the data to the volumes.
 In this proposal, we propose to add a generic "DataSource" field to PersistentVolumeClaimSpec to represent different types of data sources.